uom-daris/send_to_daris/README.md

                                         kwargs=push_to_args)
          ```

-         insert the follwing lines right after the block above:
+         insert the follwing lines right after the code block above:
          ```python
          # Enable UI elements for send_to_daris plugin app
          c['send_to_daris_enabled'] = SendToDaRISConfig.name in settings.INSTALLED_APPS